adammark/Markup.js/README.md

 ## Array notation

-Array items can be accessed individually by index.
+Array members can be accessed by index.
 For example:

 ``` javascript
 var context = {